DOI-USGS/fort-pymdwizard/_sources/advancedusage/Changing Your Template.rst.txt

 Changing the Template
 **********************

-When **File -> New** is selected, the Metadata Wizard opens a template file and saves it to a new, user-specified location.
-This template is an FGDC record that contains default content which forms a solid starting point for a new record.
+When an individual, project, or organization has particular metadata content needs that are expected in every record, it can be inefficient to populate these every time a record is started.
+To allow users to prepopulate these fields easily the MetadataWizard allows for users to specify a 'Template' file to use as the starting point for any new records.

-For example, the point of contact, distribution contact, disclaimers. will often remain the same for most records created by an individual.
-Having to update these individually every time a new record is started can be inconvenient.
-Keep in mind that anything specified in the template can be overwritten individually when editing a new record, they are just the defaults that will pre-populate in the application.
+This template is simply an FGDC record that contains default content.
+Keep in mind that anything specified in the template can be overwritten individually when editing a new record, they are just the default values that will pre-populate elements in the application.

 The default template record used by the Metadata Wizard is part of the standard installation but can be changed to suit the particular needs of